Categories

 The downside?
 Ruby Lane fees aren’t the most straightforward.

-There are no listing fees and no setup fee, but a monthly maintenance fee of $25 (even though your first month is free).
+There are no listing and setup fees but a monthly maintenance fee of $25 (even though your first month is free).
 However, if you add over 15 products in your first month, you’ll get your $25 maintenance fee back.
 There’s a service fee of 9.9% based on the Purchase Total, capped at $250.

 Keep your eye on Ruby Lane.